nortonlyr/python_practices/README.md

 ## python_practices

-In this repo, all python knowledge are studied
+In this repo, all python knowledge are studied.

-keep practicing

 Regular expression for splunk: